ToshioCP/Gtk4-tutorial/src/sec13.src.md

 ~~~

 The function `tfe_text_view_save` writes the contents in the GtkTextBuffer to a file specified by `tv->file`.
-If `tv->file` is NULL, then it shows GtkFileChooserDialog and prompts the user to choose a file to save.
+If `tv->file` is NULL, then it shows file chooser dialog and prompts the user to choose a file to save.
 Then it saves the contents to the file and sets `tv->file` to point the GFile instance for the file.

 ~~~C
 void tfe_text_view_saveas (TfeTextView *tv)
 ~~~

-The function `saveas` uses GtkFileChooserDialog and prompts the user to select a existed file or specify a new file to save.
+The function `saveas` shows a file chooser dialog and prompts the user to select a existed file or specify a new file to save.
 Then, the function changes `tv->file` and save the contents to the specified file.
-If an error occurs, it is shown to the user through the message dialog.
+If an error occurs, it is shown to the user through the alert dialog.
 The error is managed only in the TfeTextView and no information is notified to the caller.

 ### save\_file function